theimowski/master-thesis/docs/section-paradigms.md

 In context of this thesis and basic paradigms' characteristics it is enough to say that referential transparency describes a property of programming language, which enables to substitute certain expression with another of the same value, without impact on the program's behavior.
 The downsides of imperative program actions mentioned by Tennent {{{tennent1976denotational}}} with regards to referential transparency can be explained as following:

-* **side effects** - if an expression evaluates to a certain value, but it has side effects (such as input / output operations), then it cannot be replaced with another expression without changing behavior of the program, even if the latter expression evaluates to the same value,
+* **side effects** - if an expression evaluates to a certain value, but it has side effects, such as input / output (IO) operations, then it cannot be replaced with another expression without changing behavior of the program, even if the latter expression evaluates to the same value,
 * **transfers of control** - if an expression consists of more than one exit points, and the exit point of expression is determined by condition branching (jump statements), then the value of such expression is ambiguous because control can be transferred from arbitrary point of expression to the outside scope.

 In programming practice, these drawbacks lead to difficulties with understanding program's flow and behavior, which in turn imply spending more time on code debugging.